-Join us as we embark on a quest to discover the finest treasures nestled in the drive from Ballarat to Bendigo, unlocking the region’s hidden gems one by one.
+Join us as we embark on a quest to discover the finest treasures in the drive from Ballarat to Bendigo, unlocking the region’s hidden gems individually.

 Creswick is a charming town with a rich history and plenty to offer visitors.
-Make sure to visit the Creswick Woollen Mills, where you can take a guided tour to see traditional wool processing in action.
+Make sure to visit the Creswick Woollen Mills, where you can take a guided tour to see traditional wool processing.